lao/lao/README.md

 </div>
 </div>

-## 🚀 About Me
-I'm a Senior Software Engineer with extensive experience in cloud architecture and full-stack development.
-My journey spans from Brazil to the Netherlands and Spain, working with diverse teams and technologies.
-I specialize in building robust, scalable applications using modern tech stacks and cloud-native solutions.

-## 🌱 Currently
-- Working on innovative projects at Woflow
-- Exploring new technologies in AI and cloud computing
-- Contributing to open-source projects
-- Sharing knowledge and experiences through mentorship

 ## 🎮 Fun Facts & Hobbies
 - **Card Games**: Love a good game of cards - always up for a challenge! 🃏